vaadin/bakery-app-starter-flow-spring/README.md

 # Running the Project in Production Mode

-`mvn spring-boot:run -Pproduction`
+`mvn spring-boot:run -Dvaadin.productionMode`

 The default mode when the application is built or started is 'development'.
-The 'production' mode is turned on by enabling the `production` profile when building or starting the app.
+The 'production' mode is turned on by setting the `vaadin.productionMode` system property when building or starting the app.

 In the 'production' mode all frontend resources of the application are passed through the `polymer build` command, which minifies them and outputs two versions: for ES5- and ES6-supporting browsers.
 That adds extra time to the build process, but reduces the total download size for clients and allows running the app in browsers that do not support ES6 (e.g. in Internet Explorer 11).

 Note that if you switch between running in production mode and development mode, you need to do
 ```
-mvn clean
+./mvnw clean
 ```
 before running in the other mode.